jColeChanged/jColeChanged.github.io/jekyll/_posts/2020-03-06-modeling-technical-income.md

 }
 </style>

-For some people technical debt is all the things people tell them that they shouldn't do and best practices are all the things people tell them that they should do.
-They question the utility of the advice, because they recognize times where taking on technical debt is good and times where applying best practices is wasteful busy work.
-These people aren't completely wrong.
-There are times when it is good to take on technical debt and there are times when best practices aren't appropriate to adopt.
+For some technical debt is just a list of shouldn't and best practice a list of should.
+I find this to be a poor framing and one prone to producing bitterness.

 My own perspective is that technical debt and best practices are actually the same thing.
+That must sound strange - how can they be the same thing: one is supposed to be good and the other bad, right?

+Nope - it just seems that way because the utility generation is subject to a horizon effect.
-They are both derived from the same model of how effort gets converted into accomplishment.
-So the underlying factor in whether or not they are appropriate is controlled by the time horizon at which success is measured.
+In my mental model both lists are derived from how effort gets converted into accomplishment.
+They are both good.
+They are both bad.
+Time windows control the utility perception.

 Let me explain what I mean by that.